Keiren-b/clear_music_edited_files/ReadMe.txt

 SKU	Name
 9781854727534	ABRSM AURAL TRAINING IN PRACTICE BK 2 GR 4-5 9781860960000	ABRSM AURAL TRAINING IN PRACTICE BK 1 GR 1-3 2CDS

+==>it seems that these have been removed and replaced with newer versions.
+I've asked Ian for an updated database file and will wait until i receive that to continue working on ABRSM

+I will continue on to AMEB while I wait for new ABRSM files